-Water-resistant up to 300 metres, from scuba holidays to deep-sea discoveries, this is the perfect underwater timekeeping accessory.
-It’s also pretty slim at only 36 millimetres, making it a highly versatile buy.
+Water-resistant up to 300 meters, from scuba holidays to deep-sea discoveries, this is the perfect underwater timekeeping accessory.
+It’s also pretty slim at only 36 millimeters, making it a highly versatile buy.
 If you want a dive watch under 40mm, this is one of the rare gems on our list.

 As for the other specifications, the bezel measures time in 60-minute increments, and the watch’s battery life is 42 months.
 But there’s also an end-of-life battery life indicator so you won’t be caught by surprise when it does finally go.